Configure Workflow SLA Timers

 Setting SLA timers allows a visual comparison of average card ages vs the expected SLA deadline (shown as a red line).

-Q: What happens to cards which are already on a phase when the SLA timer is configured?
+What happens to cards already on a phase when I add or change an SLA timer?

-A: No, whenever a card moves phases, the SLA clock is reset.
-If a card goes back to a phase it has visited previously, the SLA countdown will be for the full duration.
+Whenever a card moves phases, the SLA clock is reset.
+If a card goes back to a phase it has visited previously, the SLA countdown will restart.